You know the feeling? Choas busts in the front door and calm slips out the back?

 Our people know when what we’re saying doesn’t completely jive with what’s going on, or what we really believe, inside.
 Especially our kids.
 And they tell us–they breath our air and live out our truths.

-The day I randomly told my son (always trying to be the affirming mother), “I love you the same no matter how you well you play in that recital” was a big step in this journey.
+The day I randomly told my son (always trying to be the affirming mother), “I love you the same no matter how well you play in that recital” was a big step in this journey.

 He looked at me appreciatively, like he needed to hear that.